US STOCKS-Wall St falls as investors ready for Trump's inauguration

 By Caroline Valetkevitch

-NEW YORK, Jan 19 U.S. stocks fell on Thursday, continuing to pull back from the post-election rally, on investor caution ahead of Donald Trump's inauguration as president on Friday.
+NEW YORK, Jan 19 U.S. stocks added to losses in afternoon trading on Thursday, led by declines in utilities and energy shares, with investors cautious ahead of Donald Trump's inauguration on Friday.

-The Dow fell for a fifth straight day, its longest losing streak since just before the Nov.
-8 U.S. election.

-Still, Trump's swearing-in will mark one of the best performances for stocks for any presidential transition period of modern times.
-The S&P 500 is up 5.8 percent since the vote.

-And though the S&P 500 sank 5.3 percent on President Barack Obama's inauguration day and tumbled 20.4 percent during the first 34 trading days of his administration, bottoming on March 9, 2009, the index has nearly tripled in price off that low.
-Including reinvested dividends, it has delivered a total return of nearly 295 percent.

-That is the second-best run for the stock market under any president since Dwight Eisenhower.
+The Dow was on track to mark a fifth day of declines, moving further away from 20,000.
+The S&P 500 utilities index, down 0.9 percent, led losses, followed by energy, down 0.7 percent.

-The rally in stocks since Trump's election has slowed in recent weeks as investors look for more details on his policies.
+The post-election rally in stocks has slowed in recent weeks as investors look for more details on Trump's policies.

 Traders in the options market have grown increasingly cautious and have been loading up on defensive contracts, even as overall levels of stock market volatility are close to record lows.

-While S&P 500 utilities, real estate and energy led sector losses, S&P financials weighed the most on the market, falling 0.6 percent.

-The financial index, which rallied sharply following the election on Trump's promises of reduced regulations and expectations of higher interest rates, is now down 1 percent since the start of the year.
+Yellen said on Wednesday the U.S. economy was getting closer to running on its own, adding that it made sense to raise interest rates gradually.
+She will speak on monetary policy at Stanford University later in the day.

+Adding to recent robust economic data, U.S. homebuilding rebounded more than expected in December and weekly jobless claims fell to a 43-year low.

-Rail shares were among the day's big gainers.
-Railroad CSX Corp jumped 23.4 percent after a source said CP Rail CEO Hunter Harrison, who steps down on Jan.
+Among gainers, railroad CSX Corp jumped 18.3 percent after a source said CP Rail CEO Hunter Harrison, who steps down on Jan.
 31, is in advanced talks to team up with a former Pershing Square Capital partner to shake up CSX.

-Union Pacific was up 2.4 percent after a better-than-expected quarterly net profit.
+Union Pacific was up 2.2 percent at $106.07 after better-than-expected quarterly net profit.

-Declining issues outnumbered advancing ones on the NYSE by a 2.99-to-1 ratio; on Nasdaq, a 2.55-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 3.66-to-1 ratio; on Nasdaq, a 2.61-to-1 ratio favored decliners.

-The S&P 500 posted 15 new 52-week highs and two new lows; the Nasdaq Composite recorded 75 new highs and 35 new lows.
+The S&P 500 posted 15 new 52-week highs and 2 new lows; the Nasdaq Composite recorded 65 new highs and 33 new lows.
+(Additional reporting by Yashaswini Swamynathan in Bengaluru; Editing by Anil D'Silva and Nick Zieminski)

-About 6.3 billion shares changed hands on U.S. exchanges, compared with the 6.1 billion daily average for the past 20 trading days, according to Thomson Reuters data.
-(Editing by Nick Zieminski and James Dalgleish)
+* Aerie Pharmaceuticals - on May 25, co entered into controlled equity offering sales agreement with Cantor Fitzgerald & Co. - SEC filing

 * Hotel Casino Management Inc reports 5.77 percent stake in Eldorado Resorts Inc as on May 23, 2017 - SEC filing